 Any additional ordinary income will be taxed at the normal tax rate in addition to bumping an equal amount of the qualified dividends and long-term capital gains out of the 0% rate into the 15% rate.
 The combined effect is that the additional ordinary income is taxed at 25% or 27% instead of 10% or 12%.

 Suppose a married couple has $40,000 of income taxed at ordinary rates plus $60,000 in qualified dividends and long-term capital gains.
-If they receive an additional $1,000 in ordinary income, it’s taxed at 12% but it also bumps $1,000 of their qualified dividends and long-term capital gains out of the 0% rate to the 15% rate.
+If they withdraw an additional $1,000 from their Traditional IRA, it’s taxed at 12% but it also bumps $1,000 of their qualified dividends and long-term capital gains out of the 0% rate to the 15% rate.
 Their marginal tax rate on this $1,000 of additional income is 12% + 15% = 27%.

 Compare that to another couple with $90,000 of income taxed at ordinary rates and $10,000 in qualified dividends and long-term capital gains.
 If they receive an additional $1,000 in ordinary income, it’s taxed at 22% with no bumping effect because all of their qualified dividends and long-term capital gains are already taxed at 15%.